-Viewers Think Jim Bob Duggar Would Nix A Jonathan Hartono Courtship, Here’s Why
+Viewers Think Jim Bob Duggar Would Nix A Jonathan Hartono Courtship — Here’s Why

 Recent gossip says that Jim Bob Duggar has found a match for his eldest daughter, Jana, in family friend Jonathan Hartono.
 The family is neither confirming nor denying, and the story is based entirely on a clip that Hartono posted on his Instagram, in which he bowls with Jim Bob.

-Previously, it’s been made clear that the Duggar method of entering a relationship (for daughters, at least) starts with the would-be suitor approaching Jim Bob and asking permission to ask one of his daughters to enter a courtship, which is the equivalent of dating, but with additional rules, like no holding hands or kissing and only going on chaperoned dates.
+Previously, it’s been made clear that the Duggar method of entering a relationship (for daughters, at least) starts with the would-be suitor approaching Jim Bob and asking permission to ask one of his daughters to enter a courtship — that is, to do the equivalent of dating, but with additional rules, like no holding hands or kissing, and only going on chaperoned dates.

-The video below shows this has been the expectation for quite some time.
-Ben Seewald asked Jim Bob and Michelle’s permission to court Jessa, then actually asked Jessa to enter a courtship with her parents as an audience back in 2014.
+The video below shows this has been the expectation for quite some time — Ben Seewald asked Jim Bob and Michelle’s permission to court Jessa, then actually asked Jessa to enter a courtship with her parents as an audience, back in 2014.

 More recently, audiences have been treated to the sight of Austin Forsyth going through the same process, with Jim Bob questioning him before giving permission.
-The clip shows the family patriarch teasing the young man, hinting that he’ll make him wait again, as Austin says Jim Bob had already done in the past, before finally promising to help him arrange the event.
+The clip shows the family patriarch teasing the young man, hinting that he’ll make him wait again, as Austin says Jim Bob has already done in the past, before finally promising to help him arrange the event.

 With these images in mind, it’s no great wonder that many viewers took Hartono’s brief video, captioned to describe the interaction as a ‘one-on-one,’ as a hint that a new relationship will be another plot point in the upcoming season of Counting On.

-It’s also not hard to scroll the social media accounts and find Jonathan spending time with the Duggar family as the characterization of him as a ‘family friend’ seems to be accurate enough.
+It’s also not hard to scroll the social media accounts and find Jonathan spending time with the Duggar family — the characterization of him as a ‘family friend’ seems to be accurate enough.

 We’ve definitely seen previous times when someone who showed up in photos as a ‘family friend’ was later introduced as a love interest.
 Jeremy Vuolo, for instance, was introduced on Jessa Seewald’s Youtube channel as a ‘family friend’ well before there was any news that Jinger Duggar was courting.